kutama/Lagrange/_posts/2015-04-04-About-the-author.md

 Things to do to support Kutama Space and raise money for good causes-

-Buy a "Hello Darwendale" T-Shirt OR a Hoodie ,
+Buy a "Hello Kutama" T-Shirt OR a Hoodie ,
 Enter a coding challenge,
 Enter a Maths challenge,
 Darwendale 20K bike race in support of Breast cancer awareness,